I. Immune System Organization

 Immune system is based on a multi-layered arrangement of membranes (skin, epithelial, and mucus), cells, and molecules that collectively perform a balancing act, which is lethal enough to kill pathogens or cancer cells, yet specific enough not to cause any collateral damage to “self”.
 Accordingly, immunity is a super intelligent process that deals with a magnificent variety of unknowns in the environment.

 Immunity and host defense are similar to an “arms race,” since an offensive intruder may have an ability to multiply at a rate, several-fold faster than the immune cell cascade.
 Accordingly, the immune cells should quickly respond to pathogenic threats by shifting from a dormant state to a highly active phase within a short period.
 Accordingly, immune cells must dramatically alter their metabolism to face the combat.
-Thus, a normal immune cell needs to effectively “reprogram” its metabolism and directs nutrients to the synthesis of nucleotides, lipids, amino acids, and other biosynthetic products needed for the proliferation – the arms race [van stipdonk et al 2003, Wang et al 2011].
+Thus, a normal immune cell needs to effectively “reprogram” its metabolism and direct nutrients to the synthesis of nucleotides, lipids, amino acids, and other biosynthetic products needed for the proliferation – the arms race [van stipdonk et al 2003, Wang et al 2011].

 Recognition of Non-self: Since the foreign body exposure is potentially large, while the system has only limited cellular and molecular resources; recognition of the non-self is performed on the basis of chemistry.
 Instead of whole foreign body identification, the immune system detects only tiny fragments (molecular structures or “antigens”) from a non-self entity.
 Accordingly, the detectors used by the system are small, efficient, highly distributed, and are not subject to centralized control or co-ordination.